junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas lets out a pained groan.

-Bobby loosens the grip, easing him backdown.
+Bobby loosens the grip, easing him back down.
 "Cas?"

 Exhaling sharply, Castiel wakes up.
 Eyes opening slowly, staring straight into the space in front of him, blank, then onto Bobby's screwed-up face, confused.

 He frowns deep, trying to pull himself up from the sofa but wobbling so much that he crashes back down the second he puts weight on his legs.

 "There he is."
-Bobby breathes out, not exactly relieved but at least lighter than the past seventy something hours.
+Bobby breathes out, not exactly relieved but at least lighter than the past seventy-something hours.
 He lends a hand to help Cas balance.
 "What happened?"

 Castiel tears open the bandage, palm covering the wound.
 Light and human blood mix together, seeping out from between his fingers.
 Grimacing, he tells Bobby with a furrowed frown, "I was, uh...
 I was attacked.
 Betrayed by one of our own."